basnijholt/nijho.lt/content/post/dotbins/index.md

 subtitle: Managing modern CLI tools across multiple environments without admin privileges, using pre-compiled binaries in your dotfiles
 summary: A solution for managing pre-compiled binaries for CLI tools directly in your dotfiles repository, making tools like `zoxide`, `bat`, `eza`, and more available on any system without installation.
 projects: []
-date: '2025-03-11T00:00:00Z'
+date: "2025-03-11T00:00:00Z"
 draft: false
 featured: false

 image:
-  caption: 'dotbins in action - downloading and managing CLI tools across platforms'
+  caption: "dotbins in action - downloading and managing CLI tools across platforms"
-  focal_point: ''
+  focal_point: ""
   placement: 2
   preview_only: false